Kenilworth, Elections

 • Improvements to the athletic fields and other outdoor spaces on the north side of Townley Field

-Park District Executive Director Johnathan Kiwala said a limiting-rate increase allows for more flexibility than a bond referendum, the proceeds of which must go toward a certain project.
-Kiwala said, because of the relatively small size of the Kenilworth Park District, any capital project likely would come with operational expansion as well.
+Park District Executive Director Johnathan Kiwala said a limiting-rate increase allows for more flexibility than a bond referendum, the proceeds of which must go toward a specified project.
+Kiwala said, because of the relatively small size of the Kenilworth Park District, any capital project likely would come with operational needs as well.

 “This is really an expansion of the park district,” he said.